WAX Our registered nurses are available in Waikanae every Tuesday and Thursday for ear wax suction

 Ear wax helps to kill bacteria and fungus in your ears, as well as keeping them from itching.

-In a normal ear, wax is produced in the ear canal and slowly moves towards the entrance of the ear canal in a process called "epithelial migration".
+In a normal ear, wax is produced in the ear canal and slowly moves towards the entrance of the ear canal - at about the rate that your fingernails grow.
 This process can slow down as we age, and wax can get stuck in the ear canal.

 If you use hearing aids, the aids themselves can push wax back down the canal and cause it to build up.